 There are a number of different brands of infant formula available.
 All should meet the legal standards for formula milk and it’s up to you to decide which to use.

 In the past it was thought better to stick to one brand, but there is no evidence that changing brands does any harm or good.

-Formula is either whey-dominant or casein-dominant depending on the balance of proteins it contains.
-It may also be known as stage one or stage two milk.
-Whey-dominant milk is thought to be easier to digest than casein-dominant milk so should be the first formula you give to your baby.
+First infant formula is based on whey protein which is thought to be easier to digest than casein based milk so should be the first formula you give to your baby.